nical/kiwi/README.md

 <h1> Kiwi </h1>

-A generic and easy to use pipeline system.
+A generic and easy to use node compositor library for C++.

 <img src='http://img808.imageshack.us/img808/4377/kiwiboxespng01.png' border='0'/>